jnamason/Faitagram/README.md

 # Faitagram 2023 Re-config'd for Kali Purple.
 YES IT WORKS FOR UPDATED KALI PURPLE
-* Faitagram (FIX) Brute Force for Facebook, Twitter, and Instagram.
+* Faitagram Brute Force for Facebook, Twitter, and Instagram.
 Programmed in Python.

 # Requirements
 * python3   pip